 Application of principles and procedures related to the promotion of fashion apparel.
 Preparation and presentation of fashion information through shows, displays, media, and written communications.
 Repeatable one time.
 Pre: 101.
 (Spring only)

 Application of principles, procedures and techniques of organizing a small retail business in a brick-and-click world.
-Creative use of low and high tech resources.
-Students plan, write and evaluate small retail business plans.
+Students develop, write, and evaluate business plans creatively using low and high tech resources and oral communication skills.
 Junior standing or higher.
 FDM majors only; open to non-majors with instructor’s consent.
 Pre: one FS or FQ course, or consent.

 Investigation of skills and techniques needed for handling textile and apparel artifacts in museums and other collections.
 Active involvement in documenting, researching, interpreting, and exhibiting costumes and textiles.
 Involves written work and oral presentations.
 Repeatable one time.
 FDM majors only.
 A-F only.
 Pre: 210, 269, or 418.

 Theories, concepts, problems of international trade of textile and apparel products.
 Issues of importing and exporting apparel products globally.
-Social, political and economic factors affecting textile and apparel trade.
+Social, economic, and ethical factors affecting textile and apparel trade.

 Study and discussion of special topics, problems.
 Offered by staff and visiting faculty.
 Repeatable five times.